 6.1 Except as otherwise specified herein, the permittee shall report all deviations from permit requirements, including those attributable to upsets, the probable cause of such deviations, and any corrective actions or preventive measures taken.
-Said report shall be made within five (5) working days of the time the deviation began.
+The report shall be made within five (5) working days of the time the deviation began.

-6.2 Except as otherwise specified herein, the permittee shall submit certified semi-annual monitoring reports postmarked no later than the 31st of January and July for the preceding 6-month period.
-Semi-annual reporting periods will be from January 1st through June 30th and from July 1st through December 31st.
+6.2 Except as otherwise specified herein, the permittee shall submit a certified semi-annual monitoring report postmarked no later than January 31 and July 31 of each calendar year for the preceding six-month period.
 These reports shall address any required monitoring specified in Section 5 of this permit.
 All instances of deviations from permit requirements must be clearly identified in the report.
 Where no monitoring data is required to be reported and/or there are no deviations to report, the report shall contain the appropriate negative declaration.
-These reports shall be submitted in conjunction with the semi-annual compliance reports required by Condition 6.6.
+These reports shall be submitted in conjunction with the semi-annual compliance report required by Condition 6.6.

-6.3 Any document required by this permit to be submitted to the MDEQ shall contain a certification signed by a responsible official stating that, based on information and belief formed after reasonable inquiry, the statements and information in the document are true, accurate and complete.
+6.3 Any document required by this permit to be submitted to the MDEQ shall contain a certification signed by a responsible official stating that based on information and belief formed after reasonable inquiry, the statements and information in the document are true, accurate and complete.

-6.4 For Emission Point AA-001, the permittee must report each instance in which the permittee did not meet each emission limitation or operation limitation in Conditions 3.4 and 4.1.
+6.4 For Emission Point AA-001, the permittee shall report each instance in which the permittee did not meet each emission limitation or operation limitation in Conditions 3.5 and 4.1.
 These instances are deviations from the emission and operating limitations in Subpart ZZZZ.
-These deviations must be reported according to the requirements in 40 CFR 63.6650(d) and (e).
+These deviations must be reported according to the requirements in 40 CFR 63.6650(d) and (e), Subpart ZZZZ.
 If the permittee changes the catalysts, the permittee must reestablish the values of the operating parameters measured during the initial performance test.

 When the permittee reestablishes the values of the permittee's operating parameters, the permittee must also conduct a performance test to demonstrate that the permittee is meeting the required emissions limitation in Condition 3.4.
-The permittee must also report each instance in which the permittee did not meet the applicable requirements in Table 8 to Subpart ZZZZ (see Condition 3.3).
+The permittee must also report each instance in which the permittee did not meet the applicable requirements in Table 8 of Subpart ZZZZ (as specified in Condition 3.3).